International Professional Development (IPD) Program

 Professional men and women come from all over the world specializing in fields such as sales, marketing, banking, finance, medicine, higher education, journalism, accounting, and many others.

-IPD has welcomed participants from many countries.
-In the past several years we have had participants from Afghanistan, Burkina Faso, Benin, Brazil, China, Colombia, Cuba, France, Iran, Japan, Korea, Lithuania, Mexico, Peru, Thailand, Vietnam, and more.
+IPD has welcomed participants from many countries such as participants from Afghanistan, Burkina Faso, Benin, Brazil, China, Colombia, Cuba, France, Iran, Japan, Korea, Lithuania, Mexico, Peru, Thailand, Vietnam, and more.
 About half of IPD participants are corporate-sponsored, and others pay for the program themselves.
-The average age is about 31.

 When did the IPD program start?